Making noise for Resonance FM; Photo Rosie Gibson

 The Art Assassins and REcreative Editorial Board recently curated their own exhibition Invisible Hours which illustrated and documented the key themes behind their past projects, whilst exploring the future plans for the young people’s programme.

-Supported by Esmée Fairbairn Foundation, Southwark Council Neighbourhoods Fund and the SLG Council.
+Supported by Esmée Fairbairn Foundation, the Heritage Lottery Fund, Southwark Council Neighbourhoods Fund and the SLG Council.

 Current events for young people